Siamese cat: History

-Origins
+King Prajadhipok following his coronation day, surrounded by the court ladies carrying his regalia and Wichianmat cat, which symbolises "domesticity".

-Thailand
+Thailand origins

-A description and depiction of the Wichianmat (Siamese cat) first appears in a collection of ancient manuscripts called the Tamra Maew (The Cat-Book Poems), thought to originate from the Ayutthaya Kingdom (1351 to 1767 AD).
+A description and depiction of the Wichianmat (colourpointed landrace cat in Siam) first appears in a collection of ancient manuscripts called the Tamra Maew (The Cat-Book Poems), thought to originate from the Ayutthaya Kingdom (1351 to 1767 AD).
 Over a dozen are now kept in the National Library of Thailand.
 The manuscripts have resurfaced outside of Thailand and are now in the British Library and National Library of Australia.

-At the end of the Burmese–Siamese war, the capitol was sacked on 7 April 1767.
+At the end of the Burmese–Siamese war, the capital was sacked on 7 April 1767.
 The Burmese army burned everything in sight and returned to Burma, taking Siamese noblemen and royal family members with them as captives.
-A Thai legend states that the King of Burma Hsinbyushin found and read the poem for the Thai cats in the Tamra Maew.
-The poem describes Thai cats as being as rare as gold, and anyone who owns this cat will become wealthy.
-He told his army to round up all the Suphalak cats and bring them back to Burma along with the other treasures.
+A Thai legend states that the King of Burma Hsinbyushin found and read the poem of the Wichianmat cats in the Tamra Maew.
+The poem describes Wichianmat cats as being as rare as gold, and anyone who owns this cat will become wealthy.
+He told his army to round up all the cats and bring them back to Myanmar (Burma) along with the other treasures.